Literary Arts

 A graduate student may not serve as advisor.

 Once you have settled on an advisor, you should complete the "Student Advisor Form" (a copy of which will be provided to you upon being accepted into the program).
-Note -- for the 2021-22 Academic Year, instead of using the "Student Advisor Form," please send an electronic message to Jennifer_Witt@brown.edu confirming the name of your advisor-- please copy your advisor on the message.
+Note: in liwu of using the "Student Advisor Form," you may alternatively send an electronic message to Jennifer_Witt@brown.edu confirming the name of your advisor -- please copy your advisor on the message.

 Thesis